-96005 Professional Services 26cp; 6hpw, on campus; availability: students enrolled in the Master of Pharmacy course only
+96005 Professional Services 26cp; 6hpw, on campus; availability: Master of Pharmacy students only

 Requisite(s): 96001 Introduction to Pharmacy AND 96002 Concepts in Pharmaceutical Sciences AND 96003 Pharmaceutics AND 96004 Professional Services 1 AND 96015 Clinical Practice 1

 These requisites may not apply to students in certain courses.